MERCY3cloud/EduMap/README.md

 ## Overview

 EduMap is an interactive educational platform for young learners in Kenya, designed to introduce cartography and map skills at an early age.
-Through playful lessons, drawing activities, quizzes, and interactive maps, children develop spatial thinking, understand maps, and explore their world—all in a fun and engaging way.
+Through playful lessons, drawing activities, quizzes, and interactive maps, children develop spatial thinking, understand maps, and explore their world all in a fun and engaging way.